Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 01 : Sliding Window.md

     //shrink the window as small as possible
     //until windowSum is small than s
     while(windowSum >= s) {
       //These elements will constitute our sliding window.
-We are asked to find the smallest such window having a sum greater than or equal to ‘S.’ We will remember the length of this window as the smallest window so far.
+We are asked to find the smallest such window having a sum greater than or equal to S. We will remember the length of this window as the smallest window so far.
       //After this, we will keep adding one element in the sliding window (i.e., slide the window ahead) in a stepwise fashion.
       //In each step, we will also try to shrink the window from the beginning.
-We will shrink the window until the window’s sum is smaller than ‘S’ again.
+We will shrink the window until the windows sum is smaller than S again.
 This is needed as we intend to find the smallest window.
 This shrinking will also happen in multiple steps; in each step, we will do two things:
       //Check if the current window length is the smallest so far, and if so, remember its length. minLength = Math.min(minLength, windowEnd - windowStart + 1)